bhatiaabhishek/CarND-PID-Controller/README.md

 A PID controller is a feedback control loop controller which calculates continuous error from the desired output, and tries to minimize this error using "Proportional, Integral and Differential" corrections.

 * The proportional (Kp) term acts on the current error, i.e. the larger the error, the more the control output.
 * Integral term (Ki) acts on the past values of error and helps offset bias.
+This is useful for example if a zero steering angle does not correspond to a straight trajectory.
 * Differential term (Kd) acts on the current rate of change of the error.
 It helps mitigate overshoot and oscillations.
 On experimenting with hand-tuning, I found out that if this term is too small, the car oscillates on the track and eventually crashes.

 ## Tuning hyperparamters

 I used twiddle algorithm to converge to the paramters in main.cpp.
 To tune, just set tune_param in Init() to "true".
 In twiddle mode, the controller runs 800 iterations and resets the simulator each time, to tune the parameters.
 Once it reaches a tolerance level, the simulator automatically stops tuning further.

+## Smoothen steering angles

+I noticed that the PID controller results in a jerky motion due to abrupt steering.
+To mitigate this I take a rolling average of 10 previous steering angles including the current angle.
+This results in a much smooth trajectory.
+Averaging over too large of a window reduces reactivity and can be counter-productive.

+## Linear control of target speed

+When a car is turning, it should ideally reduce speed for passenger comfort and also to reduce CTE.
+To achieve this I chage the target speed proportionally to the steering angle
+  -- TargetSpeed = 80*(1-abs(angle)) + 20

+I vary the throttle dynamically based on the target and the current speed.
+This ensures that during turns, the car slows down and does not overshoot.

 ## Dependencies